 What is the best alone experience to get in London?
 First of all, everything can be enjoyable.

-You get to enjoy, at your own pace, the art and the cultural experiences in any of London’s museums, galleries, and exhibitions.
+You get to enjoy, at your own pace, the art and cultural experiences in any of London’s museums, galleries, and exhibitions.
 No one to hurry you or dispute your interests.

 On your way back from the British Museum you could enjoy a sightseeing day with stops in Trafalgar Square, Piccadilly Circus, or the beautiful St. James’s Park.
 You can always join a guided tour if you like to learn more about the sites you’re visiting.
 Or you can rent a bike and enjoy it this way.